webandco/neos-dev-tools/README.md

 ### Stopwatch

-Sometimes it's quite handy to determine how many `ms` some operation takes to find performance issues.
+Sometimes it's quite handy to determine how many milliseconds an operation took to determine performance issues.
 This package makes use of [Symfony's Stopwatch](https://github.com/symfony/stopwatch) for this purpose.